 Mark maintains a significant practice in major engineering and construction disputes.
-More broadly, he also regularly acts in complex commercial law and property disputes, and in insurance and reinsurance claims.
+More broadly, he also regularly acts in complex commercial law and property disputes.

 His expansive advisory and advocacy practice has seen him provide complex advice and appear led and unled in a vast array of courts and tribunals across Australia and for a broad range of clients.
 Mark’s typical client base consists of top-tier Australian construction contractors and sub-contractors, multi-national corporations, overseas mining operators, local councils, developers and strata owners.

 Mark has also appeared in a number of multi-million dollar domestic and international arbitrations in the Asia-Pacific region and in expert determinations, adjudications and mediations.